santisoler/settle/README.md

 ![Settle](logo/settle.png)

-Settle your favorite packages on your fresh installed Linux distribution
+> Settle your favorite packages on your fresh installed Linux distribution

+## About

 Settle helps you to install your favourite packages on your fresh installed Linux distribution.